Title

 A Philippine law promoting physical education and sports programs establishes the Palarong Pambansa Board to coordinate a national sports competition for students, with incentives for winning LGUs and schools, and guidelines for eligibility and disqualification protests.

-The Board has ten members: the Secretary of DepED (Chairperson), four Undersecretaries of DepED, three Assistant Secretaries of DepED, the Chairman of the Philippine Sports Commission, and the Secretary of the Department of the Interior and Local Government.
+The Board has 10 members: (1) Secretary of DepED as Chairperson; (2) four (4) DepED Undersecretaries; (3) three (3) DepED Assistant Secretaries; (4) Chairman of the Philippine Sports Commission; and (5) Secretary of the Department of the Interior and Local Government.

-Criteria include existing sports facilities (given the highest weight), capacity to accommodate participants and guests, security and peace and order, and the LGU’s opportunity to promote its socioeconomic and cultural uniqueness.
+The Board must consider existing sports facilities (given highest weight), their capacity to accommodate participants/guests, security and peace and order situation, and the need of the LGU to promote and showcase its socioeconomic and cultural uniqueness.

-The Board shall provide incentives to winning LGUs bidding to host and to schools fielding student-athletes, including financial support for scholarships and improvement of sports and physical education programs.
+The Board provides incentives to winning/hosting LGUs to encourage bidding.
+For schools with participating students/athletes, it provides incentives that may include financial support for additional scholarships and improvement of sports/physical education programs.

 Analyze Cases Smarter, Faster